 The lender will require an independent appraisal prior to closing.
 The home must appraise at an amount determined by the lender to insure that the home is purchased at fair market value; and that in the event of non-payment that the bank can recoup their costs and the value of the loan.
 The work is done by a licensed appraiser and is often assigned through an appraisal management company.
 Appraisal management companies insure that the appraiser assigned is random and at arms length to all parties to the transaction including the bank, lender and realtors.
 The value is determined based on a sample of similar sales or comparable sale properties in the neighborhood.
-The comparables must typically be located within 1/2 to 1 mile of the subject property, of similar age, similar size, and similar characteristics.
-The closer to the subject and the more recent the sale, the more likely the property will be used by the appraiser as they are looking for the best comparables.
+The comparable properties must typically be located within 1/2 to 1 mile of the subject property, of similar age, similar size, and similar characteristics.
+The closer to the subject and the more recent the sale, the more likely the property will be used by the appraiser as they are looking for the best comparable properties.
 A typical appraisal costs between $300 and $500.
+Additional Guide on Appraisals

 Appraised Value is an objective value.
 It is not an exact science and they are all based on one person’s opinion.
 Appraised value is not a constant value and the value does change.
-FHA and VA appraisers tend to be more conservative in their estimates due to stricter guidelines in choosing comparables.
+FHA and VA appraisers tend to be more conservative in their estimates due to stricter guidelines in choosing comparable properties.
 An FHA appraisal will also attach to the property for 4 months.
 In other words, should the property appraise for one FHA buyer at $200,000 and that buyer’s transaction not close, then should another FHA buyer come along within 4 months the FHA would use the same appraisal.

 VA and FHA Concerns